see-also-studio/colouring-in-website/sections/3_references.md

 ---
 title: Further Reading
 type: references
+content: >-
+  See below for a list of resources, readings and projects that we are planning to take into account as we develop this work.

-content: Please email us with any suggestions – we will be delighted to see this list grow!
+  Please email us with any suggestions – we will be delighted to see this list grow!
 ---